 What should I do if I have to resign my Notary commission?

-When you make the decision to resign your Notary commission, you should notify the commissioning agency in your state — this is typically the Secretary of State.
+When you decide to resign, you should notify the commissioning agency in your state—typically the Secretary of State.
 The notification should be in writing and sent via certified, return receipt, U.S. mail.
-Some states may allow or require the resignation to be sent through an online portal that has been established to administer Notary commissions.
+Some states may allow or require the resignation to be sent through an online portal established to administer Notary commissions.

 In California, Notaries Public are required to notify the Secretary of State in writing, stating their intention to resign.

-In Florida, a Notary Public who wishes to resign his or her commission must send a signed letter of resignation to the Governor and enclose his or her certificate of commission.
+In Florida, a Notary Public who wishes to resign must send a signed letter of resignation to the Governor and enclose his or her certificate of commission.
+If they do not have the certificate, the Notary must state in the letter that they do not possess the certificate of commission.

-Most states require you to render your Notary seal unusable.
+Most states, such as Illinois, require you to render your Notary seal unusable.
 In the case of a rubber-stamp seal, a pen knife or other small-bladed knife can be used to cut up the rubberized portion of the seal.
 This will cause the stamp’s impression to be distorted.

-When it comes to seal embossers, simply place a few drops of instant super glue on the molded portion, then close it.
-Because of the glue it will stay shut – but even if it’s pried open, the molded portion will be distorted, and no clear embossment can be made.
+When it comes to seal embossers, simply place a few drops of instant super glue on the molded portion and close it.
+Because of the glue, it will stay shut, but even if it’s pried open, the molded portion will be distorted, and no clear embossment can be made.

 Some states, such as North Carolina, require that Notary seals be returned directly to the Secretary of State for destruction.